 Travel to Countries Other Than Your Home Country/Country of Citizenship

 Be sure to check entry requirements.
 Most countries will require tourist visas for travelers who are neither citizens or residents.
 Some will also require a Transit Visa if you have a lay-over enroute to your destination.

 Certain countries may also require security checks for travelers from certain countries before issuing a valid entry/travel permit.
 (Example: Mexico).

 Taking a cruise is considered exiting the United States.
 For this reason, you should travel with all your valid travel documents.
 If you go on a cruise during your 60 day grace period please be aware that you will not be allowed to re-enter as an F-1 or J-1.

 You could potentially re-enter as a visitor using a B1/B2 visa or ESTA if you are from a Visa Waiver country.

 Warning: Entering as a visitor would abandon any benefits related to your F-1 or J-1, such as OPT or starting a new degree program.
 If you have any concerns please make an appointment to meet with an International Student Advisor to discuss your options.

 An F-1 student may remain in the United States for up to 60 days (30 days for J-1s) beyond the completion of the program of study.
 This is not an extension of your program.
-You cannot take additional courses or continue any employment during this period.
+You cannot take additional courses or continue any employment or volunteering during this period.
 Your grace period is time given to prepare to depart the US, start a new degree program at the same school, or transfer out to another school.
 If an F-1 or J-1 student exits the USA during the grace period they will not be allowed to re-enter on that status.

 Department of State - www.travel.state.gov